-While these project developments continue, we are in various stages of discussion with regulatory agencies in North Carolina related to the resulting power generation derived from swine waste to ensure its eligibility for Renewable Energy Credits under North Carolina's Renewable Energy Portfolio Standards in anticipation of commercial production.
-Our Magnolia, North Carolina location has an existing electricity interconnection which can be reactivated pending those discussions.
-We are also in varying stages of corresponding negotiations with power purchasers.
+While these project developments continue, we continue to engage with regulatory agencies in North Carolina related to the resulting power generation derived from swine waste to confirm its eligibility for Renewable Energy Credits under North Carolina's Renewable Energy Portfolio Standards in anticipation of commercial production.
+The North Carolina Utilities Commission ("NCUC") has placed a three-year moratorium on the designation of any new New Renewable Energy Facility ("NREF") while the NCUC monitor and assess gas quality.
+We requested the Turkey location to both be designated as an NREF and to be accepted into the NCUC pilot project portfolio.
+The NCUC designated the Turkey location as an NREF and was accepted into the pilot project portfolio.
+Our Magnolia, North Carolina location has an existing electricity interconnection which can be reactivated.
+We are also in varying stages of discussions with potential power purchasers.

 We are at the beginning stages of developing the opportunities associated with Montauk Ag Renewables and can give no assurances that our plans related to this acquisition will meet our expectations.
-We continue to design and plan for the development of the facility to be used for production.
-We do not currently expect production to commence during 2022 based on the current development timeline.
+We continue to design and plan for the development of the facility to be used for commercial production.
+We do not currently expect commercial production to commence during 2022 based on the current development timeline.
+We also do not expect to commercia generating activities until 2024.
 We intend to contract with additional farms to secure feedstock sources, as we commission commercial production and increase our production capabilities, which we anticipate will secure additional feedstock for future production processes.